Protect yourself and your account from fraud and identity theft

 While anyone can fall prey to fraud and identity theft, there are many ways to minimize your risk.
-Town & Country provides these helpful Security Tips so that you can guard against fraud and identity theft.
+Follow these helpful security tips so you can protect yourself and your accounts.

-- Protect your Social Security number - Do not store the Social Security numbers of your children and other family members in your wallet or purse.
+Protect your Social Security number.
+Do not store your Social Security number or those of your children and other family members in your wallet or purse.

-- Monitor what you carry on your person - Don't carry your Social Security card, passport or birth certificate unless needed that day.
+Monitor what you carry with you.
+Don't carry your Social Security card, passport or birth certificate unless needed that day.